 The shoe is built on a uniquely aggressive last, made especially for the Phantom, which is partly responsible for why the shoe is so effective on overhung terrain.
 The shape aside, the shoe is bursting with awesome shoe tech.
 The uppers utilize their NEOFLEX technology, which allows the knuckle box to expand and retract, meaning the climber can downsize the shoe without toe-crushing pain.

 When it comes to the bottom of the shoe, the Phantom uses 4.2mm of their TRAX SAS rubber, a compound that continues to impress us with its remarkable durability and grip on both plastic and rock.
 This is also supported by the TPS+ midsole, which not only helps the shoe keep its downturned shape, but varieties in thickness to help with increased sensitivity and edging prowess.
 The heel also has a sensitive version of the Dark Spine found on many of their performance shoes, which we really love for sticking heel hooks.

 Like all high-end shoes, performance comes with a price.
 For starters, they are one of the more expensive shoes Evolv shoe.
-They are not the most comfortable shoes in the world either and aren’t exactly ideal beginner climbers.
+They are not the most comfortable shoes in the world and aren’t exactly ideal for beginner climbers either.

 Five Ten Crawe

-The moderate downturn, stiff profile and pointed toe box combine offer excellent edging ability allowing you to hone in those barely-there divots in the rocks.
+The moderate downturn, stiff profile, and pointed toe box combine to offer excellent edging ability allowing you to hone in on those barely-there divots in the rocks.
 Because the shoe is so stiff, it inspires plenty of confidence when standing on those little suckers too.